JoseRoca/WinFBX/docs/RichEdit/CRichEditCtrl Class.md

 (SET) When a Microsoft Rich Edit application uses TSF, it can select the TSF mode bias.
 This message sets the criteria by which an alternative choice appears at the top of the list for selection.

-The application should call he **IsIME** method before calling these properties.
+The application should call the **IsIME** method before calling these properties.

 # <a name="imeoptions"></a>IMEOptions